mesmo-dev/mesmo/README.md

 ## Documentation

-The preliminary documentation is located at [fledge.readthedocs.io](https://fledge.readthedocs.io/).
+~~The preliminary documentation is located at [fledge.readthedocs.io](https://fledge.readthedocs.io/).~~

+While the repository is private, the hosted documentation does not get updated.
+Look at [docs/](./docs/) instead.

 ## Installation